 Crater Lake National Park is situated in Southwest Oregon and is one of the most beautiful national parks in the United States.
 A collapsed volcano has created America’s deepest lake, which has been named one of the 7 Wonders of Oregon.
 Deep, vibrant blue hues of the famous body of water can be seen clearly by taking a drive along Rim Drive, which loops around the circumference.
 Stunning lava formations sculpted by nature are strewn about the park, adding to the otherworldly allure.
-Hiking, cross country skiing, camping and scuba diving the lake are amongst the beloved activities in the area, that people from all over the world travel to do.
-July through mid-September is the prime time to visit, and while some are quite bare bones, these are the best places to stay nearby.
+Hiking, cross country skiing, camping, and scuba diving the lake are amongst the beloved activities in the area, that people from all over the world travel to do.
+From cozy vacation rentals to home-style lodges, these are the best places to stay nearby.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Constructed with lots of stone, wood, and unrefined logs, the overall vibe at Crater Lake Lodge fits into the mountainous environment seamlessly.
 Rooms are welcoming and cozy, especially after a long day of sightseeing.
 It’s as if you’ve been transported back to the early 1900s, and is a refreshingly simple getaway that will connect the family to nature.
 Warm up by the communal fireplace or enjoy a meal of local ingredients in the dining room.
 The location couldn’t be better, as it overlooks Crater Lake.
 This is the second of two lodging options located inside Crater Lake National Park.